prdktntwcklr/weatherman/tools/README.md

 python csv-to-sqlite.py <mydata.csv>
 ```

-This will create an SQLite file named mydata.db in the same directory as the CSV
+This will create an SQLite file named `mydata.db` in the same directory as the
-file.
+CSV file.
+The name of the database itself will be `database`.

 ## SQLite Viewer